sem-in-r/seminr/USAGE.md

 ---
-title: "Different Use Cases of Modelr Syntax"
+title: "Different Use Cases of Seminr Syntax"
 output: pdf_document
 ---

-This document highlights the diffent types of `modelr` syntax for particular use cases in measurement and structural definitions.
+This document highlights the diffent types of `seminr` syntax for particular use cases in measurement and structural definitions.

 ## Measurement